 6. Water Sipper

-With an overactive child comes the chances of spoiling his clothes with the excitement.
-Spare clothes are a must no matter how old your baby is.
+With an overactive child come the chances of spoiling his clothes with excitement.
+Spare clothes are a must, no matter how old your baby is.

 8. Compact Potty Seat